sjtalkar/python_datascience/README.md

 # Data Cleaning and Interpretation using Pandas
-*     Intriduction to data science in Python Coursera (U OF Michigan)
+*     Introduction to data science in Python Coursera (U OF Michigan)

 Cleaning data and running TTest